 According to “some reports” a Captain de Cartusac (presumably French and a Second Bureau officer) “had been the one” who gave the news to Stanton.
 But Stanton himself does not seem to have named de Cartusac as his source when he was interviewed.
 (No background information about Captain de Cartusac has so far been found.)

 Rather, in Section 4 of the report, Stanton is said to have stated that the “Chief of Cabinet of the Head of the 2d Bureau” (not named) gave it to him.
-In Section 6, however, he reportedly stated that he received it from “M. Audibert [Monsieur Pierre Audibert], editor of L’Information” (a Paris newspaper) in a telephone call Audibert made to the Second Bureau.
+In Section 6, however, he reportedly stated that he received it from “M. Audibert [Monsieur Pierre Audibert], editor of L’Information” in a telephone call Audibert made to the Second Bureau.
 Stanton explained that he took the call because the ”Chief of Cabinet of the General in Command of the 2d Bureau” was absent at the time.
-9
+9 (L’Information, a Paris daily newspaper, dealt mainly with economic and financial affairs.)

 Stanton admitted that he believed the news to be true and had passed it on to Captain Whitehouse, being “accustomed to inform his chiefs in the liaison service of any information he may have picked up”.
 He also “repeated” it to “various French officials ….
 Immediately various members of the Ministry began telephoning it”.
 But he claimed that he “did not pass it along in any official sense”.
 He issued it, he said, “personally”.
 11 (The “Ministry” is the French Ministry of War, named as such and as the “War Office” in separate parts of the report.
 It was situated in the Rue Saint-Dominique.
 By implication, Stanton communicated the news to officials in the War Ministry from wherever he was at the time.)